umputun/tg-spam/README.md

 **Message Analysis**

 This is the main spam detection module.
 It uses the list of spam and ham samples to detect spam by using Bayes classifier.
 The bot is enabled as long as `--files.samples=, [$FILES_SAMPLES]`, point to existing directory with all the sample files (see above).
 There is also a parameter to set minimum spam probability percent to ban the user.
 If the probability of spam is less than `--min-probability=, [$MIN_PROBABILITY]` (default is 50), the message is not marked as spam.

 The analysis is active only if both ham and spam samples files are present and not empty.

 **Spam message similarity check**

 This check uses provides samples files and active by default.
 The bot compares the message with the samples and if the similarity is greater than `--similarity-threshold=, [$SIMILARITY_THRESHOLD]` (default is 0.5), the message is marked as spam.
 Setting the similarity threshold to 1 will effectively disable this check.

 **Stop Words Comparison**

-If stop words file is present, the bot will check the message for the presence of any of the phrases in the file.
+If stop words file is present, the bot will check the message for the presence of the phrases in the file.
 The bot is enabled as long as `stop-words.txt` file is present in samples directory and not empty.

 **Combot Anti-Spam System (CAS) integration**